 When: Saturday, January 11, 2020 (8:30 a.m. - 3:30 p.m.)

 Click HERE to register today!

-Why is this workshop important?
+Why this workshop is important!

 As a society, we have become accustomed to seemingly never-ending stories of self-harm, harassment, and violence, which disproportionately happens at the hands of men.
-This has left many to reflect on ways that narrow views of masculinity can encourage boys and men to disconnect from their emotions, devalue authentic friendships, objectify women, and resort to violence when conflicts arise.
+This is an opportunity to reflect on ways that narrow views of masculinity can encourage boys and men to disconnect from their emotions, devalue authentic friendships, objectify women, and participate in a culture of harm and violence.

-This experiential workshop, rooted in a broader view of masculinity, focus on the solution.
-We bring attention to the less common stories where boys, girls, men and women are challenging these norms to be their full authentic selves.
-These skillfully facilitated workshops provide a safe and welcoming space for all genders to connect around shared experiences, differing perspectives on complex issues, and a common desire to make our communities safer and stronger.
+This experiential workshop, rooted in a broader view of masculinity, brings attention to less common stories where boys, girls, men and women are challenging social norms to help boys be their full authentic selves.
+This skillfully facilitated workshop provide a safe and welcoming space for all to connect around shared experiences, differing perspectives, and a common desire to make our communities safer and stronger.
 You will leave with tools to be used in your personal and professional life.